-The animals at Tenikwa are unrestrained in their enclosures and whilst we offer close encounters with them to instill a sense of empathy, using all our senses, it is not appropriate to allow physical contact with them.
-Cats sometimes come up and initiate contact of their own accord, however this is discouraged and beforehand, the guide will explain how you are to behave in this regard.
+The animals at Tenikwa are unrestrained in their enclosures and whilst we offer the opportunity to see them at close quarters, it is not appropriate to allow physical contact with them.
+Cats sometimes come up and may try to initiate contact of their own accord, however this is discouraged and beforehand, the guide will explain how you are to behave in this regard.

 At times of the day, the cats are more active (morning, late afternoon).
 If the cats are sleeping, this is natural behaviour, and it would be invasive to disrupt a midday snooze.
 The guide will determine whether it is safe to approach the animals based on an assessment of the people and the animal’s behaviour, please respect his judgement – they work with the animals every day, and know each animal intimately.
-During the Cheetah Combo program, our cheetahs are free to express natural behavior and its a privilege to be so close but not to interfere with this special time of their day.
+During The Wild Ways program, our cheetahs are free to express natural behavior and its a privilege to observe this but not to interfere with this special time of their day.